alexspirgel/transition-auto/README.md

 Notes:
 * Resizing the element during the transition to auto can cause a "jump" to the new auto value at the end of the transition.
-* The `options.innerElement` should not have styling that would cause it to differ in size from the `options.element`.
+* The `innerElement` should not have styling that would cause it to differ in size from the `element`.
-* To properly transition to a width of 'auto' make sure that the `options.innerElement` is not width limited by the `options.element`.
+* To properly transition to a `width` of 'auto' make sure that the `innerElement` is not width limited by the `element`.

 ## Installation